Collaboration key to assembling Native American photo trove

 “We’ve had a variety of different reactions from tribal historians and Native American studies professors as to how those should and should not be presented," said Clayton Lewis, Clements’ curator of graphics.

 The trove, representing some 80 indigenous groups, includes photos from government-sponsored expeditions, stereographic, or 3D images, and cartes de visites, card-mounted photos that became a global collectible craze in the 1860s.
-The university acquired them from Richard Pohrt Jr. for an undisclosed price, has collected photos and artifacts for a half-century.
+The university acquired them from Richard Pohrt Jr., who has collected photos and artifacts for a half-century, for an undisclosed price.

 Lewis said some images haven't been seen and others, such as those of Geronimo or Sitting Bull, made their way into books, the internet and even onto clothing.
 Still, much of the distinctiveness is derived from how close the photos are to the originals: The picture of Geronimo and his compatriots, for instance, is a print straight from the negatives, making it “as good a copy as you’re going to get,” Lewis said.

-Note: This story was first published on December 22, 2019.
-It was updated on December 23, 2019, to correct a typographical error that the collection includes images of sacred, not scared, dances.